 But there is a very important piece of the puzzle that so many of us miss, and that missing piece is taking action.

 We so desperately want God to bless our financial situation.
 We pray for more money, a higher paying job, to win the lottery, or a million other ways for money to be provided.
-But we stop short of taking any concrete action toward that abundance.
+But we stop short of taking any action toward creating the abundance we seek.

 I’ve been guilty of that at different times in my life, so I’m not trying to throw stones here.